Classified Employee Peer Review Committee Hearing Process

 - Complaints of unfair treatment - within sixty (60) calendar days after becoming aware of the problem, the employee must address an appeal in writing to the Appointing Authority.
 Within five (5) working days of receiving the employee's notice of appeal, the appeal will be referred through Employee Relations to the Committee.
 Within ten (10) working days of scheduling the appeal for hearing, the P.R.C.
 Panel will hear the matter and make a recommendation to the Appointing Authority.
 The Appointing Authority will make a final decision in the matter and notify the parties within five (5) working days of receiving the Panel's recommendation.

 As soon as the panel has been appointed, the Appointing Authority or his or her designee will notify both parties of the names of the Committee members.

 To protect the impartiality of the Committee and the hearing process, neither the employee nor the responding department will have any oral or written contact regarding the hearing with any member of the hearing Panel prior to the actual hearing.
 Any questions on the hearing procedures should be addressed to Employee Relations.

 The employee and the responding department may choose to ask other individuals to speak at the hearing who can make a material contribution to the employee's or department's story.
 The following guidelines govern the contribution of witnesses at hearings:

-- Each party is responsible for contacting its prospective witnesses to make them aware
+- Each party is responsible for contacting its prospective witnesses to make them aware of the following:

 - Each individual must volunteer to appear before the hearing Panel.
 The Panel does not have subpoena power.
 Employees having personal knowledge concerning the merits of a complaint or grievance should voluntarily appear when requested.